-Recently, I travelled to Hong Kong and I was stunned to see its grandeur as it has the largest number of skyscrapers of any city in the world.
-I had never imagined the city would feel more like Britain than China and why not because this Chinese special administrative region was under British rule till 1997 which transcend Hong Kong into the most significant financial center in the world.
+Recently, I traveled to Hong Kong and I was stunned to see its grandeur as it has the largest number of skyscrapers of any city in the world.
+I had never imagined the city would feel more like Britain than China and why not because this Chinese special administrative region was under British rule till 1997 which transcends Hong Kong into the most significant financial center in the world.

 Victoria Peak by Tram Ride: It’s a hill on the western half of Hong Kong Island.
 It is also known as Mount Austin, and locally as The Peak.
-You have to take a tram to go the peak which makes the experience little more attractive.
+You have to take a tram to go the peak which makes the experience a little more attractive.
 The peak is all about experiencing the breathtaking skyscrapers from the highest point.

 Tian Tan Buddha on Lantau Island: Tian Tan Buddha known as Big Buddha is a large bronze statue of Buddha Shakyamuni, completed in 1993, and located at Ngong Ping, Lantau Island, in Hong Kong.
 The statue is sited near Po Lin Monastery and symbolizes the harmonious relationship between man, nature, people and faith.
 It’s a gigantic statue of Buddha leading by 268 steps.

-I loved the Po Lin Monastery, it was serene. we took a little time to sit back while observing the mesmerizing architecture of the temple, no doubt it’s an awe-inspiring place which fills you with the positive energy.
+I loved the Po Lin Monastery, it was serene. we took a little time to sit back while observing the mesmerizing architecture of the temple, no doubt it’s an awe-inspiring place that fills you with the positive energy.

-I would have never taken this trip if not for the leather but I’m glad that turns out to be wonderful because Hong Kong is such a glorious place to visit for a short getaway.
+I would have never taken this trip if not for the leather search but I’m glad that turns out to be wonderful because Hong Kong is such a glorious place to visit for a short getaway.
 So If you haven’t been to this place, just pack your bag and shoot for this amazing place.